Purpose of the Focus Group

 Focus Group Deliverables

-The focus group will provide input and feedback to DLCD for consideration related to concepts put forward by the department.
+A final report by the focus group has been finalized and submitted to DLCD for consideration related to the concepts discussed by the focus group members.
 This input will help guide the department's next steps.
 If the outcomes of this technical exercise lead the department to consider rule making or goal amendments, the public will have the opportunity to be fully involved in those processes.
+Updates will be posted to this webpage as they are determined.

 Focus Group Meetings